 Case study: Swinton Insurance

-We ran Swinton’s existing Car Insurance page through numerous rounds of user testing and data analysis to observe how we might make improvements to conversion.
+We ran Swinton’s existing Car Insurance page through numerous rounds of user testing, content design and data analysis to observe how we might make improvements to conversion.

 The main changes we made were to: